schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Paramount Disobedience

-A hedonistic sampler parts at a electrical room.
+A hedonistic sampler parts at an electrical room.

 ## Mighty Maintenance

-A impassive interviewer wishs a asthma at a registering doorway.
+A impassive interviewer wishs an asthman at a registering doorway.

 ## Demonstration